zer0trace1/KANTEI/README.md

 # ⚖️ Legal Notice

-This project is intended for educational and cybersecurity research purposes only.
+This project is intended for educational and cybersecurity research purposes only.\
 Do not use it for illegal activities.

----

-# 👨‍💻 Author

-Personal project focused on learning steganalysis and cyber intelligence techniques.